 Thuja is an Ayurvedic remedy derived from the Thuja tree.
-The bioactive component of thuja is called thujone, a medicinal herb reported having anti-viral properties.
+The bioactive component of thuja is called thujone, a medicinal herb reported to have anti-viral properties.

-Thuja appears to play a role in the immune system by stimulating cytokine and antibody production and activating macrophages and other immunocompetent cells.
+Thuja appears to play a role in the immune system by activating several immune cells.

 Check out our blog on Herbs for HPV where both Tjua Oil and Tea Tree Oil make an appearance!

-Neem oil is another oil rich in antioxidants and widely used in traditional medicines worldwide to treat and prevent disease.
-Animal studies have found neem oil to play a pivotal role in anticancer management through modulating molecular pathways.
+Neem oil is another oil rich in antioxidants.
+The oil is widely used in traditional medicines to treat and prevent disease.
+Animal studies have found neem oil to play a pivotal role in cancer management.

 The active compounds in Neem, azadirachta indica, have also been evaluated for their ability to heal wounds.
-Azadirachta has been found to promote wound healing activity through increased inflammatory response and neovascularization.
+Azadirachta promotes wound healing by increasing the inflammatory response.

-The leaf extracts of Neem have also been shown to have anti-viral activity by assisting in viral inactivation and controlling viral loads.
+The leaf extracts of Neem have also been shown to have anti-viral activity by controlling viral loads.

 Calendula Essential Oil

-Calendula oil is comprised of several bioactive chemical compounds such as, triterpene alcohols, saponins, flavonoids, carotenoids, and polysaccharide that have been traditionally used to treat skin conditions like tumors, lesions, and ulcers.
+Calendula oil is comprised of several bioactive chemical compounds.
+The oil contains triterpene alcohols, saponins, flavonoids, carotenoids, and polysaccharides that have been traditionally used to treat skin conditions like tumors, lesions, and ulcers.

-Calendula officinalis is the plant compound that has been extensively studied and its essential oil has been used for centuries to help calm the nervous system and heal wounds.
+Calendula officinalis has been extensively studied and its essential oil has been used for centuries to help calm the nervous system and heal wounds.
 Pharmacological studies have also found the herb to exhibit antibacterial, antiviral, anti-inflammatory, anti-tumor and antioxidant properties.